IT3049C-Students/js-and-dom-exercises-draginoff/README.md

 Instructions to this assignment can be found [here](https://it3049c.github.io/Material/Assignments/2.JavaScript_Exercises/).

 ## Checklist:
-- [ ] update the assignment checks above to the correct link. - Done Automatically
+- [X] update the assignment checks above to the correct link. - Done Automatically
-- [ ] All Unit tests passed.
+- [X] All Unit tests passed.
-- [ ] filled out the self-evaluation.
+- [X] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [X] filled out the self-reflection.

 ## Self-Evaluation:
 (You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment:
+I believe I should get 20/20 points on this assignment as I completed all required sections as defined and all npm tests are passing.
 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+I learned how to implement the DOMS and how to better control actions on a webpage
 ### How long it took you to finish this?
+This assignment took me roughly around 4 hours.